 - Clozapine (Clozaril)

-- Quetiapine (Seroquel) – immediate release studies showed a higher rate of weight gain than extended release studies, unclear why this should be the case
+- Quetiapine (Seroquel) – immediate release studies showed a higher rate of weight gain than extended release studies, it is unclear why this should be the case.

 - Iloperidone (Fanapt)